-You listen to your furnace start up and you’re expecting a comfortable blast of warm air, but instead all you feel is cool air blowing.
-That’s no good when it’s cold outside!
+You hear your furnace start up and you’re ready for a comfortable blast of warm air, but instead all you get is cool air blowing.
+That’s not what you want in freezing temperatures!

-There are a couple reasons why your furnace could be putting off cold air.
-Service Experts Heating & Air Conditioning is here with a couple of them to help you locate the problem.
+There are a couple reasons why your heating system could be putting off cold air.
+Service Experts Heating & Air Conditioning is here with a couple of them to help you find the culprit.

-It might feel silly, but the thermostat is the first thing you want to look at.
+It may sound silly, but the thermostat is the first thing you want to look at.
 It’s the starting place for any furnace technician, too.
-Confirm the system is set to “auto instead of “on.”
-If the thermostat is set to “on” then your HVAC system will blow continually, even when it isn’t heating the air being produced, thus blowing cold air.
-Flipping it to “auto” will make sure the heating equipment only blows when it’s truly heating the air to keep your home warm and cozy.
+Make sure the system is set to “auto instead of “on.”
+If the thermostat is set to “on” then your HVAC system will blow continually, even when it is not actually heating the air being produced, thus blowing cold air.
+Flipping it to “auto” will make sure the heating equipment only blows when it’s actually heating the air to keep your home warm and comfy.

 Typically air filters need to be changed monthly to prevent them from becoming dirty and clogged.
-If they aren’t swapped out often enough, the clogged air filter may obstruct airflow into your heating system.
+If air filters aren’t swapped out often enough, the dirty air filter may restrict airflow into your heating system.
 If this happens, it can overheat your furnace, causing the equipment to stop heating as a safeguard.

-If your duct work has leaks, connection issues, or was designed incorrectly, it could let warm air from the furnace to seep out.
-This would not only cause your heating system to blow cold air, it could significantly run up your energy bills since your furnace is heating non-living space, and will have to work harder to keep your home at the desired temperature.
+If your duct work has leaks, connection problems, or was designed incorrectly, it could let warm air from the furnace to seep out.
+This would not only cause your heating system to blow cold air, it could actually run up your energy bills since your furnace is heating non-living space, and will have to work overtime to keep your home at the desired temperature.

 There are many other reasons that your furnace could blow cold air.
 Call Service Experts Heating & Air Conditioning today and we’ll send a technician to diagnose your malfunction and get your home warm and comfortable again in no time.
-If you have yet to turn on your furnace but don’t want to get left in the cold, give us a call about our fall promotion and find out how you can save money on a fall tune-up.
+If you haven’t turned on your furnace yet but don’t want to get left in the cold, call about our fall promotion and learn how you can save money on a fall tune-up.